Roshni2410/Data-Analysis-on-Telecom-Data/README.md

-# GCP-Hive-Telecom-Churn-Analysis
+# Data Analysis with Apache Hive on Telecom Data

 **Overview**
-This repository contains code and documentation for performing Telecom Churn Analysis using Google Cloud Platform (GCP), Apache Hive, and related technologies.
+This repository contains code and documentation for performing Data Analysis on Telecom Data with Apache Hive, and related technologies.
 The project focuses on data engineering tasks, data analysis with Apache Hive, partitioning, bucketing, and performance optimization with joins.

 **Table of Contents**
 Getting Started